A brief history about how we got started

 A safe and humane world for all companion animals.

-Over the last 26-years our organization has helped tens of thousands of animals.
+Since 1991 our organization has helped tens of thousands of animals.
 AVHS embraces Socially Conscious Sheltering.
-Our programs and services helped over 1,000 animals in 2015.
-In 2016 Ark-Valley Humane Society had a 97% Live-Release Rate.
-As the year drew to a close, we saw the length of time it took for an animal to find a home decrease (commonly referred to as Length of Stay), another indicator of our progress.
-Our community assistance spay/neuter programs provided over 250 animals in Chaffee County with free or low cost spay/neuter surgeries.
+Our programs and services helped 1,833 animals in 2022.
+In 2022 Ark-Valley Humane Society had a 98% Live-Release Rate.
+As the year drew to a close, we saw the length of time it took for an animal to find a home stay low (commonly referred to as Length of Stay), another indicator of our progress.
+Our community assistance spay/neuter programs provided over 230 animals in Chaffee County with free or low cost spay/neuter surgeries.
 Creating a foundation that supports ongoing growth, organizational maturation and provides the tools to face the challenges of tomorrow was and remains critically important to us.
 We are progressing to our goal of being a model animal welfare organization with a top-notch facility that offers progressive humane programs, which is a notable transformation in animal welfare from where AVHS began in 1991…

 In the early 1990s Buena Vista, Colorado had only The Shed, which was overseen by law enforcement.
 It consisted of unheated, short-stay kennels for stray dogs.
 Dogs sweltered in the heat of summer and water bowls froze in winter.
 No services were available for cats.
 A group of concerned citizens decided it was time for a change.
 In 1991, founding members established Ark-Valley Humane Society (AVHS) as a nonprofit organization to humanely care for stray and unwanted pets in northern Chaffee County.
 By 1995, the AVHS shelter had opened its doors in Buena Vista.
 Soon, hundreds of dogs and cats each year were cared for by staff and volunteers until loving homes were found for them.